r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 == Changelog ==

-= 1.0.30 [Jul 22, 2019] =
+= 1.0.30.2 [Jul 23, 2019] =
-* Added localization of weekdays in the Contact Shortcode
-* Added a filter for `GET_query` params so they could be redirected as well
-* Improved the behavior of Rank Math's icon to match the score's color, instead of showing red all the time
-* Improved the redirection behavior when site domain was present in between the URL, it is not getting stripped anymore
-* Improved compatibility with PHP 7.3
+* Improved the compatibility with the AMPforWP plugin further by making it performant with MariaDB as well
-* Changed the behavior of 'Remove category base' option.
-The new URLs are now using a 301 instead of Canonical URLs
-* Removed Redirection option from 410 and 451 types as it's not needed there
-* Fixed a PHP notice showing up about a Breadcrumb property not being set
-* Fixed the variable of `%focuskw%`, showing all the Focus Keywords instead of just the primary keyword
-* Fixed the image ALT test for the featured images.
-Plugin wasn't detecting the ALT text in the featured images
-* Fixed Yandex's Schema Markup error for the Collection page
-* Fixed the redirection of the URLs with diatrics in them aka accents
+* Improved the styling of the feedback form upon deactivation
+* Improved Focus Keyword filter further to perform better
-* Fixed the auto redirection option.
-It stopped working after the last update
+* Fixed an issue with the importing of the Redirections from other plugins
-* Fixed the 404 redirection option to work properly
-* Synced the ALT test with the auto-ALT feature.
-Now the content analysis won't throw a false warning if `%focuskw%` is used
-* Added small fixes and performance improvements
+* Fixed a PHP 7.3 deprecation notice (hopefully!)

 Full changelog can be found here - **[Rank Math SEO changelog](https://rankmath.com/changelog)**